 Memory is contained on cards that are referred to as DIMMs (dual inline memory modules).
-Each module can contain four, eight, or twelve DIMMs installed in DIMM slots located on the module's node board.
+Each base compute, XG2N, CPU expansion, or CMPX module can contain four, eight, or twelve DIMMs installed in DIMM slots located on the module's node board.

-These twelve DIMM slots are organized into three groups of 4 DIMMs each, as shown in Figure 3-29 on page 86.
+These twelve DIMM slots are organized into three groups of 4 DIMMs each, as shown in Figure 4-29 on page 110.

-DIMMs are installed one per DIMM slot, and four at a time (group of four).
+DIMMs are installed one per DIMM slot, and must be installed in groups of four.